jolee211/SER421_F20_Lab6_REST_API/README.txt

     the query.
 13. testR5abc v2 - Test R5 by looking for stories with headlines with 'g'
     and written by Caitlin McFall and written between Sep 29, 2017 and Dec 9, 2020.

+14. testR7 - Test R7 by looking for a story with a specific ID.
+The ID is the value of the idToRetrieve Postman variable.